 I spent one weekend in Rio and have put together this Rio de Janeiro Itinerary with the best things to see and do to help you craft together your own trip!

-Have you got travel insurance for Rio?
-I know that nobody likes to talk about this stuff but accidents can happen and having World Nomads Insurance can save you thousands of dollars if something goes wrong.
+Have you got travel insurance for Brazil?
+We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 Rio de Janeiro is located on the southeast coast of Brazil and it is the second-largest city in the country with a population of 6.3 million people.